 Duties may vary depending on the needs of the client or business.

-As a business owner, it’s crucial you ensure that your company maintains accurate financial records.
-Depending on the size of your business and the complexity of accounting needs, you may or may not choose to hire a certified public accountant.
+Business owners need to ensure that their company maintains accurate financial records.
+Depending on the size of the business and the complexity of its accounting needs, an entrepreneur may or may not choose to hire a certified public accountant.

-A CPA can be a great asset whether you are an established legal entity or a startup.
-These professionals can do much more than just your taxes.
-A certified public accountant can prepare your financial statements, offer bookkeeping services, and help you set up an accounting system that works for your business.
+A CPA can be a great asset for both startups and established legal entities like LLCs and corporations.
+These professionals can do much more than just file business taxes.
+A certified public accountant can prepare a company’s financial statements, offer bookkeeping services, and help the company set up an accounting system that suits its unique needs.

-Another important certified public accountant advantage is their ability to help your company budget and forecast cash flow.
-This information allows you to make better decisions about the direction of your business and where to invest for growth.
-A CPA can also handle your payroll services.
+Another important certified public accountant advantage is their ability to help a company budget and forecast cash flow.
+This information allows a business owner to make better decisions about the direction of their business and where to invest for growth.
+A CPA can also handle payroll services.

 The certified public accountant definition pertains to a professional delegation of certification in the area of accounting and finance.